Teachers (2016 TV series): Development and production

 Teachers is based on the web series of the same name, created by and starring improv group The Katydids.
 The series was originally conceived as webisodes, directed by Matt Miller and produced by Cap Gun TV, a development/production studio based in Chicago and Los Angeles.

 TV Land ordered a pilot on March 19, 2014, with The Katydids reprising their roles from the web series.

 Alison Brie executive produces alongside The Katydids, Matt Miller, and Cap Gun TV.
 Ian Roberts and Jay Martel have signed on as showrunners, with Richie Keen directing the series' pilot.

-TV Land picked up the show to series on October 1, 2014 with a 10-episode order.
+TV Land picked up the show to series on October 1, 2014, with a 10-episode order.

 Episodes

 Release

 The first episode was released on demand on December 15, 2015, before the broadcast debut on January 13, 2016.

 Internationally, the series premiered in Australia on The Comedy Channel on October 24, 2016.

-It premiered on Comedy Central UK on 7 November 2016.
+It premiered on Comedy Central UK on November 7, 2016.

 Critical reception

 Teachers has received positive reviews from critics.
 Rotten Tomatoes awarded the series with a rating of 75% based on reviews from 13 critics and an average rating of 5.9 out of 16.
 The site's critical consensus reads: "Teachers struggles with the transition from web series to television, but gets some good marks for humor."
 On Metacritic, the series received a score of 66% based on reviews from 10 critics, indicating "generally favorable reviews".

+Melissa Camacho of Common Sense Media gave the show a 3 out of 5 stars.